Edgemoor Neighborhood

 November 23rd.

-RDNOW: Joe Yaver: Responsible Development is concerned that
+Responsible Development is concerned that there will be insufficient

-there will be insufficient public engagement in this process in the summer and
+public engagement in this process in the summer and would like to have it

-are discussed behind the scenes, and the important testimony and input will be
+scenes, and the important testimony and input will be expert against expert.
+RDNOW has experts in the various aspects of

-in the various aspects of the project, but they need time to review the
+the project, but they need time to review the findings of the EIS and prepare

-A letter is being sent objecting to the schedule and asking that the
+objecting to the schedule and asking that the meeting scheduled for July be

-meeting scheduled for July be held after Labor Day.
-Brad pointed out that the deadlines for the
+held after Labor Day.
+Brad pointed out

-process are set by statute and triggered by the date of submission of the
+that the deadlines for the process are set by statute and triggered by the date

-ENA should draft a letter to Tim Stewart asking that the public meeting be held
+held on whether the ENA should draft a letter to Tim Stewart asking that the

-closer to the end of the comment period.
+public meeting be held closer to the end of the comment period.
+No resolution was reached.

 Closing